bensonaa1988/ashleyVersion/README.md

 # ashleyVersion

 This was a fun and new challenge for me!!
-In the original C# file, I was able to set up .NET, get up to speed on basic commands, clear the build and run errors.
-But ran into a wall trying to manipulate data in a language I have not seen before.
-So I went with what I know and gave it a go in python!!
-Although I have never

-and decided to start a new
+In the original C# file, I was able to set up .NET, get up to speed on basic commands, and clear the build and run errors.
+But ran into a wall trying to manipulate data in a language I have not worked with.
+Spent the bulk of time fighting with C# and researching vidoes.
+I ended up using VS code's data mining functionality.
+Eventually I went with what I know and gave it a go in python (there were a lot more video resources online for python, surpringly)!!
+The VS code SQL platform is not as robust as I would have hoped.
+For example, could not create any tables just select and filter data.
+Did not have a ton of time left to allocate to css.
+Given more time, I'm condident I would have found a better solution!

+Overall, I'm proud of what I was able to come up with and excited to think what I could have come up with given an applicable codebase as reference or a little guidance or documentation.
+I'm SUPER excited for the experience and the oppurtunity.
+I truly appreciate your time and look forward to building cool things and learning with the team!!!!